-The Turkish Constitution specifically protects PII (personal data) since 2010.
+The Turkish Constitution specifically protects PII personal data since 2010

 Protection of PII has also been regulated by specific legislation, namely the Personal Data Protection Law (PDPL), Law No. 6698, which came into force in October 2016.
-Directive 95/46/EC is the starting point for the PDPL.
-Even though there are various differences between the PDPL and the General Data Protection Regulation (GDPR), the PDPL is generally based on and follows the GDPR.
-(A translated version of the PDPL is available on the Personal Data Protection Authority's website.)
+EU Directive 95/46/EC is the starting point for the PDPL.
+Even though there are differences between the PDPL and the EU General Data Protection Regulation (GDPR), the PDPL is generally based on, and follows, the GDPR.

-Turkey is party to the Convention for the Protection of Individuals with regard to Automated Processing of Personal Data of 1981 of the Council of Europe.
-The Convention was published in the Turkish Official Gazette in March 2016 and become domestic law.
+Turkey is a party to the Convention for the Protection of Individuals concerning Automated Processing of Personal Data of 1981 of the Council of Europe.
+The Convention was published in the Turkish Official Gazette in March 2016 and has become domestic law.